Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 Patients with MCTD have features of more than one autoimmune disease and test positive for the anti-RNP antibody.
 Those with features of multiple autoimmune diseases that don’t have the antibody are classified as having “overlap syndrome,” which is having two or more recognized autoimmune diseases.

 Living and working with EDS can be challenging.
 Even the simplest, most mundane tasks can be difficult and harrowing.
-Rob Haddow, the owner of Rob Haddow Massage Therapy, is a registered massage therapist in OakVille, Ontario, who is navigating EDS one day at a time.
+For example, registered massage therapy Rob Haddow from OakVille, Ontario, manages his EDS condition one day at a time.
+He starts his day by checking his joints for dislocations.
+Once he has ensured everything is in place, he spends a few minutes assessing his tolerance (or intolerance) to movement.

 rob haddow rmt